VSA (charity): History

-VSA was formed on 10 March 1870 as Aberdeen Association for Improving the Condition of the Poor.
+VSA was formed by the former Lord Provost of Aberdeen Alexander Nicol on 10 March 1870 as Aberdeen Association for Improving the Condition of the Poor.
 In 1899 the charity moved its offices to 38 Castle Street, Aberdeen where it remains today.

-The charity changed its name to Aberdeen Association of Social Service in 1947, and this remains its legal title.
+The charity changed its name to Aberdeen Association of Social Service in early 1947, and this remains its legal title.
 The charity traded as Voluntary Service Aberdeen from 1979 until 2006 when the title VSA was adopted.
 During its history the charity has been involved in the formation of several other organisations, including Aberdeen Citizens Advice Bureau, Aberdeen Children's Welfare Council, the Charities Aid Scheme, Easter Anguston Farm Training Scheme, Aberdeen Volunteer Bureau, and the Aberdeen Carers Centre.

+In June 2024, the Care Inspectorate visited Ruthrieston House, a care home operated by VSA and reported several issues relating to understaffing.
+Sue Freeth responded to the report stating that "[VSA] have taken immediate action" and they "have worked and will continue to work closely with the Care Inspectorate and local authority".